burke-software/django-report-builder/report_builder/static/report_builder/bower_components/pikaday/README.md

 * `minDate` the minimum/earliest date that can be selected (this should be a native Date object - e.g. `new Date()` or `moment().toDate()`)
 * `maxDate` the maximum/latest date that can be selected (this should be a native Date object - e.g. `new Date()` or `moment().toDate()`)
 * `yearRange` number of years either side (e.g. `10`) or array of upper/lower range (e.g. `[1900,2015]`)
+* `showWeekNumber` show the ISO week number at the head of the row (default `false`)
 * `isRTL` reverse the calendar for right-to-left languages
 * `i18n` language defaults for month and weekday names (see internationalization below)
 * `yearSuffix` additional text to append to the year in the title
 * `showMonthAfterYear` render the month after year in the title (default `false`)
+* `numberOfMonths` number of visible calendars
+* `mainCalendar` when `numberOfMonths` is used, this will help you to choose where the main calendar will be (default `left`, can be set to `right`).
+Only used for the first display or when a selected date is not already visible
 * `onSelect` callback function for when a date is selected
 * `onOpen` callback function for when the picker becomes visible
 * `onClose` callback function for when the picker is hidden